Dongfeng (missile): History

-After the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance in 1950, the Soviet Union assisted China's military R&D with training, technical documentation, manufacturing equipment and licensed production of Soviet weapons.
+After the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance in 1950, the Soviet Union assisted China's military R&D with training, technical documentation, manufacturing-equipment and licensed production of Soviet weapons.
 In the area of ballistic missiles, the Soviets transferred R-1 (SS-1), R-2 (SS-2) and R-11F technology to China.
-The first Chinese ballistic missiles were based on Soviet designs.
-Since then, China has made many advances in its ballistic missile and rocket technology.
-For instance, the space launch Long March rockets have their roots in the Dongfeng missiles.
+The PRC based its first ballistic missiles on Soviet designs.
+Since then, China has made many advances in its ballistic-missile and rocket technology.
+For instance, the space-launch Long March rockets have their roots in the Dongfeng missiles.

 Dongfeng missiles

 Dongfeng 1 (SS-2)

-The first of the Dongfeng missiles, the DF-1 (SS-2, initially codenamed '1059', while the 'DF-1' designation was initially assigned to the project which later became DF-3), was a licensed copy of the Soviet R-2 (SS-2 Sibling) short-range ballistic missile (SRBM), based on the German V-2 rocket.
-The DF-1 had a single RD-101 rocket engine, and used alcohol for fuel with liquid oxygen (LOX) as an oxidizer.
-The missile had maximum range of 550 km and a 500 kg payload.
-Limited numbers of DF-1 were produced in the 1960s, and have since been retired.
+The first of the Dongfeng missiles, the DF-1, was a licensed copy of the Soviet R-2 (SS-2 Sibling) short-range ballistic missile (SRBM), based on the German V-2 rocket.